hsrasheed/projects/setup/SETUP-PC.md

 Then within Cursor, select View >> Terminal, to see a Terminal window within Cursor.
 Type `pwd` to see the current directory, and check you are in the 'agents' directory - like `C:\Users\YourUsername\Documents\Projects\agents` or similar

+Start by running `uv self update` to make sure you're on the latest version of uv.

-One thing to watch for: if you've used Anaconda before, make sure that your Anaconda environment is deactivated before you run uv sync
+One thing to watch for: if you've used Anaconda before, make sure that your Anaconda environment is deactivated
 `conda deactivate`
 And if you still have any problems with conda and python versions, it's possible that you will need to run this too:
 `conda config --set auto_activate_base false`